bcgov/fbp-go/README.md

 ## Todo

 - Coordinates - permission handler - implemeted and tested for Android, need to test on iOS
+- Consider: reducing the lower range of FFMC to 60.
 - Grey out the curing slider for fuel types it doesn't apply to.
 - Add screenshots for iOS.
 - Localization - implement en-CA and fr-CA.